The \'etale symmetric K\"unneth theorem: Strict symmetric powers in infinity -categories

-\begin{proof} This is true if $\scr X=\scr S$ by the above, whence if $\scr X$ is a presheaf $\infty$-topos.
+\begin{proof} This is true if $\scr X=\scr S$ since symmetric powers preserve discrete CW complexes, hence if $\scr X$ is a presheaf $\infty$-topos.
 It remains to observe that if $a\colon\scr X\to\scr Y$ is a left exact localization and the result is true in $\scr X$, then it is true in $\scr Y$: this follows from the fact that $a$ preserves $0$-truncated objects \cite[Proposition 5.5.6.16]{HTT}. \end{proof}